ronniross/emergence-engine/emergent-planet.md

 AI models learn from the data they are fed.
 If the primary "users" providing high-quality, complex, and decision-heavy prompts are from this ultra-elite group, the model risks becoming a concierge for the 0.001%.

-If the majority of "reinforcement learning" (where humans tell the AI which answer is better) comes from a specific economic class, the AI's "neutral" stance may subtly shift to align with those interests—prioritizing capital growth over labor rights or market efficiency over social safety nets.
+If the majority of "reinforcement learning" (where humans tell the AI which answer is better) comes from a specific economic class, the AI's "neutral" stance may subtly shift to align with those interests, prioritizing capital growth over labor rights or market efficiency over social safety nets.

 We often talk about "AI Alignment" as aligning AI with human values.
 But if the input is dominated by 50,000 people, the AI might align with elite values rather than global human values.